Have reason to be suspicious of a partner or employer? Feel that someone is watching you, perhaps with a hidden camera?

 What to Do When You Find a Hidden Camera

 It’s all very well knowing that a hidden surveillance camera is watching you, supposedly without your knowledge.
 But what should you do about it?
-Well, you could always take it to a higher authority, but in the meantime, you might wish to take action.
+Well, you could always take it to a higher authority, but in the meantime, you might wish to act.

 Note, however, that the problem with this is as soon as you do this, you may well alert the observer to your realization.